-Early Childhood Education P-K–Third Grade, Bachelor of Arts in Education (BAE)
+Early Childhood Education P-K–Third Grade Major, Bachelor of Arts in Education (BAE)

 The BAE in Early Childhood Education plus a Teacher Education Program prepares students for a Washington State Teaching Certification.
-Completion of the ECE Major, Education Core (and successfully completing the ECE NES will satisfy the requirements for Teaching Certificate in the state of Washington.
+Completion of the ECE Major, Education Core (and successfully completing the ECE NES) will satisfy the requirements for recommendation for a Teaching Certificate with a P-3 endorsement in the State of Washington.

 The Early Childhood Education–Pre-Kindergarten–Third Grade, Bachelor of Arts in Education consists of both the included P-3 Core and the required Early Childhood Education courses.